The Orphanage (2007 film): Reception

+Critical response

 The Orphanage was received very well by American critics on its original release.
-The film has an 87% approval rating on Rotten Tomatoes based on 176 reviews, with an average rating of 7.4/10.
+The film has an 87% approval rating on Rotten Tomatoes based on 181 reviews, with an average rating of 7.4/10.
 The critical consensus reads, "Deeply unnerving and surprisingly poignant, The Orphanage is an atmospheric, beautifully crafted haunted house horror film that earns scares with a minimum of blood."
 At Metacritic, the film has received an average score of 74 out of 100, based on 33 reviews from mainstream critics, indicating "generally favorable reviews".

 Critics praised the film for its lack of cheap scares.
 Film critic for the Chicago Sun Times Roger Ebert approved of the film claiming it to be "deliberately aimed at viewers with developed attention spans.
 It lingers to create atmosphere, a sense of place, a sympathy with the characters, instead of rushing into cheap thrills".
 Bill Goodykoontz of the Arizona Republic echoed this statement noting, "Bayona never lets The Orphanage descend into cheap horror.
 The scares here are expertly done and, placed in the context of Laura's state of mind, well-earned, perhaps even explainable (or not)."
 Peter Howell of the Toronto Star wrote, "The year's best horror picture is also one of the simplest.
 The Orphanage makes little if any use of digital tricks to present its numerous terrors."
 The casting of Chaplin and Rueda was praised while the role of Carlos was called dull.
 Goodykoontz noted the role of Carlos, saying "Cayo is rather pedestrian as Carlos, but he isn't given that much to do".
 Michael Phillips of the Chicago Tribune shared this opinion saying, "Rueda has a great pair of peepers for this assignment.
 When she looks one way and then the other, while skulking through the hallways of her childhood home, every nerve-wracking whatwasthat? registers, and how.
 Cayo is pretty dull by comparison, but Chaplin certainly is not."
 Liam Lacey of The Globe and Mail praised Rueda stating, "The strongest appeal of the film is the brooding, intense performance by Spanish actress, Belen Rueda."